tracymu/api-tutorial/instructions.md

 <% end %>
 ```

-You will need one more route to make this form work, so add it to your routes file:
+** show what the form would look like **

-`post 'movies/search'`
+### Make a request to the OMDB API
 In your movies controller, add the following lines to the `search` method.

 `return unless @title = params[:q]`
 This line will save your search term as a variable called `@title` (if a search term was entered)

 `uri = URI.parse("http://www.omdbapi.com/?s=#{ @title }")`

-This line creates the URL you want to request, note we are interpolating the `@title` in the url as the value of the `s` key.
+This line creates the URL you want to request.
+Note we are interpolating the `@title` in the url as the value of the `s` key.

 ```
 http =  Net::HTTP.new(uri.host, uri.port)